davea42/searchgnucash/README.md

-call them a.gnucash and b.gnucash) with slightly different content and one is not sure where there is any difference (but hopefully not thousands!!)  one can see the differences easily.
+call them a.gnucash and b.gnucash) with slightly different content and one is not sure where there is any difference (but hopefully not thousands of differences!!) one can see the differences easily.

-    searchgnucash a.gnucash  >a.temp
+    searchgnucash -f a.gnucash  >a.temp
-    searchgnucash b.gnucash  >b.temp
+    searchgnucash -f b.gnucash  >b.temp
     # then
     diff   a.temp b.temp
     # or use a graphical diff, for example: